 NCM checks each clinical form for approved preceptor signatures and dates.
 Signatures that are not from approved preceptors are not valid.
-The accepted clinicals are totaled on the page with the initials of the reviewer.

-The clinical numbers are filled in on the student record.
 A copy of the updated student record is emailed to both the student and preceptor.
-A copy of the updated student record is printed, dated and initialed by the reviewer and filed in the student file.

 Clinicals that do not have a corresponding evaluation are highlighted and a notation is placed on the student record.
 The clinical number will not be accepted until the evaluation is received in the office.